-If a student does not participate in any academic activity for any 14 consecutive calendar days while school is in session, after the add/drop period, the faculty will notify student’s advisor, Registrar (firstname.lastname@example.org) and the Center for Student Success (email@example.com).
+If a student does not participate in any academic activity for any 14 consecutive calendar days while school is in session, after the add/drop period.
+The faculty will notify the student’s advisor, Registrar (firstname.lastname@example.org) and the Center for Student Success (email@example.com) via an Excessive Absence form, within two business days after the 14 consecutive calendar days of no academic activity while school is in session after the add/drop period ends.
 The notification will include the date of student’s last academic activity (such as in-person class attendance, submission of an assignment or a test, email discussion of an academic topic, etc.).
 This action will result in the withdrawal of the student from the class with grade of W (prior to 60% day of term) or F (after 60% day).
 Student may be subject to financial aid re-payment, based on the date of the last academic activity.

 On the last day to withdraw from classes (60% day of the term), faculty will submit to the Registrar a report with names of all students who stopped being academically active in the class, as defined above, who will be Withdrawn with a W grade.

-The following are considered excused absences, by the Senior Vice President of Academic Affairs, who is the authority on academic policy:
+The following are considered excused absences, by the Provost, who is the authority on academic policy:

 - Documented debilitating illness